 What Can You Do About Diabetes?

-Diabetics must consult their doctor who will guide them on how to measure and balance your glycemic index.
+People with diabetes must consult their doctor, who will guide them to measure and balance their glycemic index.
 Lifestyles changes can improve your glycemic index.
 Please consult your doctor.

 What you eat is vital.
 People with diabetes should maintain their glycemic index within a healthy range.
 It is best to consult with your doctor and/or dietician for the best advice.